jgm/pandoc/doc/lua-filters.md

 `render (doc[, colwidth[, style]])`

 Render a [Doc].
 The text is reflowed on breakable spaces to match the given line length.
-Text is not reflowed if the line line length parameter is omitted or nil.
+Text is not reflowed if the line length parameter is omitted or nil.

 Parameters: